Johnny Banchero's Big Pitch

 My sympathy is obvious—PowerPoint is possibly our most accessible medium for aspirational expression, connected to the hardwired human need to impress, convince, position, build, overcome, succeed.
 Who doesn’t have a magnum opus just waiting to be formatted into slides?
 In the end, isn’t PowerPoint merely a reflection of ourselves?
 The first step toward a better life is having a well-constructed deck—and if your deck is subpar, look into your own soul, grasshopper.

 It is only right that we conclude with a vision of the man behind the Microsoft curtain.
-There he is, Bill Gates himself, with a studious smile and a nod.
+There he is, Bill Gates himself, with a studious wary half smile.
 I want to believe the bespeckled Nerd King might have some sympathy in his big brain for our guy Johnny and his inspired pitch deck!

 I’ve left a few minutes for questions and discussion...I’ll send a copy to everyone on the invite list…thanks for joining!! :)